missamynicholson/phlash/README.md

 # Phlash
 ![icon](http://i.imgur.com/XCR468v.png) ![main](http://i.imgur.com/4AyMZ4o.png) ![phlash](http://i.imgur.com/3P3he6l.png)

-Phlash is a social network mobile app that allows users to unleash their creativity, taking random pictures (Phlashes), and sharing them with a list of "Phollowers".
+Phlash is a photo-messaging iphone app that encourages sponteneity.
+Swipe right to capture an image and immediately send it to your phollowers.
+Swipe left to see phlashes sent by the people you're phollowing.
+No liking, commenting, sharing - see the phlash while it lasts!

 ## Authors